Context Engineering: The Real Skill Behind AI Productivity

 - Common workflows and examples

-Many of the developers I work with are now using tools that can ingest entire documentation directories as context.
+A lot of the developers I work with now use tools that can ingest an entire documentation directory as context.
 Make it easy for AI to find and use.

 Keep architectural decisions visible.
-When you make a significant architectural choice, document it in a standard format (ADRs work great) and keep these decisions in a discoverable location.
-AI tools are getting better at understanding these, and they dramatically reduce hallucinations about system design.
+When you make a significant choice, document it in a standard format (ADRs work great) and keep those decisions somewhere discoverable.
+AI tools are getting better at reading them, and they cut down hallucinations about system design.

 Structure tickets with context.
-When you're asking AI to implement a feature, the ticket itself should include or link to relevant context: similar features, applicable patterns, business rules, and constraints.
-The 30 seconds you spend linking to relevant docs saves 30 minutes of back-and-forth.
+When you ask AI to implement a feature, the ticket should include or link to the relevant context: similar features, applicable patterns, business rules, and constraints.
+The 30 seconds you spend linking to docs saves 30 minutes of back-and-forth.

 The Onboarding Parallel: Why Developers and AI Fail for the Same Reason

-Here's something that clicked for me recently: new developers and new AI instances struggle for exactly the same reason.
+Something clicked for me recently.
+New developers and new AI instances struggle for the same reason.
 Lack of context.

-When a senior developer joins your team, they're not immediately productive.
-They spend weeks reading code, asking questions, learning the patterns and constraints.
-The quality of your onboarding directly determines how quickly they become effective.
+When a senior developer joins your team, they aren't immediately productive.
+They spend weeks reading code, asking questions, and learning the patterns and constraints.
+How good your onboarding is determines how quickly they become effective.

-AI has the same ramp-up challenge, except it happens fresh every time you start a new conversation.
-Every new chat window is like hiring a developer who's never seen your codebase.
+AI has the same ramp-up problem, except it starts over every time you open a new conversation.
+Every fresh chat window is like hiring a developer who's never seen your codebase.

-But here's the thing: solving AI context is the same work as solving human onboarding.
+And solving AI context turns out to be the same work as solving human onboarding.
 The documentation, examples, and structural clarity that help AI write good code are exactly what help new developers understand your system.

-We've seen this repeatedly with clients at Point Dynamics.
-When we help them build better context for AI tools, their human onboarding gets faster too.
-It's the same problem, same solution.
+We've seen this again and again with clients at Point Dynamics.
+When we help them build better context for AI tools, their human onboarding speeds up too.
+Same problem, same solution.

-The teams that treat "instant system onboarding" as a first-class problem—whether for humans or AI—end up with better documentation, clearer architecture, and faster development cycles across the board.
+The teams that treat instant system onboarding as a first-class problem, whether for humans or for AI, end up with better documentation, clearer architecture, and faster development cycles across the board.

 Measuring Context Quality: Tracking Consistency, Hallucinations, and Developer Velocity

 How do you know if your context engineering is actually working?
-Here are the metrics that matter:
+These are the metrics that matter.

 Output consistency.
 When you ask AI to implement similar features, does it follow the same patterns?
-If you're getting wildly different approaches each time, your context isn't clear enough.
+If you get a wildly different approach each time, your context isn't clear enough.

 Reduction in hallucinations.
-Count how often AI suggests packages that don't exist, APIs that aren't real, or patterns that violate your architecture.
-Good context should drive this number close to zero.
+Count how often AI suggests packages that don't exist, APIs that aren't real, or patterns that break your architecture.
+Good context should push this close to zero.

 Revision rounds.
 How many back-and-forth iterations does it take to get from AI output to shippable code?
 With poor context, you'll average 4-6 rounds.
-With good context, you should be at 1-2.
+With good context, you should be down to 1-2.

 Developer confidence.
 Survey your team.
-Do they trust AI output enough to use it as a starting point?
-Or are they rewriting from scratch?
-Trust correlates directly with context quality.
+Do they trust AI output enough to use it as a starting point, or are they rewriting from scratch?
+Trust tracks directly with context quality.

-Some teams are now using prompt evaluation frameworks like promptfoo to unit test their context.
+Some teams now use prompt evaluation frameworks like promptfoo to unit test their context.
 They verify that common requests produce correct, consistent outputs.
-It's early days, but treating context like code—with testing and validation—is where this is headed.
+It's early days, but treating context like code, with testing and validation, is where this is going.

 From Toy to 10x Multiplier: Making AI Work in Real Development Teams

-Let's be honest: for most teams, AI coding tools are still toys.
-They're fun, occasionally helpful, but not a fundamental part of how work gets done.
+For most teams, AI coding tools are still toys.
+Fun, occasionally helpful, but not a real part of how work gets done.

-The difference between AI as a toy and AI as a genuine productivity multiplier isn't the sophistication of the model.
-It's the quality of the context you provide.
+What separates AI as a toy from AI as a genuine productivity multiplier isn't the sophistication of the model.
+It's the quality of the context you give it.

-I've seen teams where 85% of developers use AI tools daily but report minimal productivity gains.
-And I've seen teams where AI is directly responsible for 30-40% productivity improvements.
-The difference isn't which tool they're using.
-It's how they've structured their codebase, documentation, and workflows to make AI effective.
+I've seen teams where 85% of developers use AI tools daily and report almost no productivity gains.
+I've also seen teams where AI is directly responsible for 30-40% productivity improvements.
+The difference wasn't the tool.
+It was how they'd structured their codebase, documentation, and workflows to make AI effective.

-Context engineering isn't sexy.
-It's not about finding the magic prompt or the cutting-edge model.
-It's about doing the boring, fundamental work of organizing your code and documenting your decisions.
+Context engineering isn't glamorous.
+It has nothing to do with finding the magic prompt or the latest model.
+It's the boring work of organizing your code and documenting your decisions.

-But that boring work is what separates teams getting marginal gains from teams achieving genuine step-function improvements in velocity.
+But that boring work is what separates teams getting marginal gains from teams seeing real step-change improvements in velocity.